haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 - emref
 - etc...

-The best solution is to always use a unique name that describe the content of the run.
+The best solution is to always use a unique name that describes the content of the run.

 <hr>

 ## haddock3-clean

-The` haddock3-clean` CLI performs file archiving and file compressing operations on the output of an haddock3 run directory.
+The` haddock3-clean` CLI performs file archiving and file compressing operations on the output of a haddock3 run directory.
-This CLI can save you some harddrive storage space, as the multiple files generated by HADDOCK can lead to several GigaBites of data, therefore compressing them allows to keep them while saving some precious splace.
+This CLI can save you some hard drive storage space, as the multiple files generated by HADDOCK can lead to several gigabytes of data, therefore compressing them allows you to keep them while saving some precious place.

 All `.inp` and `.out` files are deleted except for the first one, which is compressed to `.gz`.
-On the other hand, all `.seed` and `.con` files are compressed and archived to `.tgz` files.
+On the other hand, all `.seed` and `.con` files are compressed and archived into `.tgz` files.
 Finally, `.pdb` and `.psf` files are compressed to `.gz`.

 The <run_directory> can either be a whole HADDOCK3 run folder or a specific folder of the workflow step. <ncores> defines the number of threads to use; by default uses a single core.

 Please note that by default this CLI is launched automatically at the end of a workflow.
-It is exposed as generaral parameter `clean = true`.
+It is exposed as a general parameter `clean = true`.
 To switch off this behavior, you can set it to false in your configuration file.